-The realism of the modeled internal tides can be assessed by comparing the model results to tidal signals (Figures 5a and 5b) captured off the Amazon shelf (red box in Figures 4a and 4b) by the Moderate Resolution Imaging Spectroradiometer (MODIS) sensors onboard the NASA's Earth observing system satellites (e.g., Jackson, 2004, 2007) and by the advanced synthetic aperture radars (ASAR) onboard the European Space Agency (ESA)'s Envisat (e.g., Magalhaes et al., 2016).
+The realism of the modeled internal tides can be assessed by comparing the model results to tidal signals (Figures 5a-b) captured off the Amazon shelf (red box in Figures 4a and b) by the Moderate

+- 275 Resolution Imaging Spectroradiometer (MODIS) sensors onboard the NASA's Earth observing system satellites (e.g., Jackson, 2004, 2007) and by the advanced synthetic aperture radars (ASAR) onboard the European Space Agency (ESA)'s Envisat (e.g., Magalhaes et al., 2016).
 The MODIS and ASAR images have a nominal resolution of 250 and 75 m respectively.
-The modeled wavelength of the internal tides (~120 km) is on the lower end of the observed wavelength (120-150 km) computed from the above images.
+The modeled wavelength of the internal tides (~120 km) is on the lower end of the observed wavelength (120- - 280 150 km) computed from the above images.

 The question then arises as to what bathymetric features contribute to the differences between NEATL-T and NEATL-T-HB internal tides signatures.
-Internal tides are internal gravity waves generated in stratified waters by the interaction of barotropic tidal currents with variable bottom topography - key parameters are the horizontal scale, the slope, and the height of the topography (Garrett & Kunze, 2007).
-The modeled internal tides are generated at the shelf break close to the 100 m isobath (Figure 4), which is consistent with the observations of Jackson (2004) and Magalhaes et al. (2016).
+Internal tides are internal gravity waves generated in stratified waters by the interaction of barotropic tidal currents with variable bottom topography - key parameters are the horizontal scale, the slope, and the height of the topography

+- (Garrett and Kunze, 2007).
+The modeled internal tides are generated at the shelf break close to the 100 m isobath (Figure 4), which is consistent with the observations of Jackson et al. (2004) and Magalhaes et al. (2016).
 Figure 6a displays the modeled vertical profile of the potential density in the deep ocean (at 45°W, 3°N) off the Amazon shelf.
-The model profile agrees well with the ocean climatology MIMOC (Schmidtko et al., 2013), with a strong pycnocline between 100 and 150 m (maximum gradient of 0.045 kg/m3 per meter in model vs. 0.055 kg/m3 per meter in MIMOC).
-Figure 6b shows the model bathymetry along the red line in Figures 4a and 4b.
-Even though the overall bathymetry is quite similar between NEATL-T and NEATL-T-HB, a closer look near the shelf break shows a significantly steeper slope in the experiment with high-resolution bathymetry included: from 1 to 1.2°N (the shaded area in the insert panel Figure 6c), the slope increases sharply from 0.001 (i.e., 1 m depth change over 1 km) to 0.065 in NEATL-T-HB, compared to a much smaller increase from 0.005 to 0.015 in NEATL-T. The slope of the bathymetry plays an important role in the generation of internal tides-intense beams of internal tidal energy are expected near "critical slopes" at which the bottom slopes equal to the ray slope (Garrett & Kunze, 2007).
-Using parameters that are characteristic of the Amazon Shelf region (i.e., an internal tide frequency $\omega \approx 1.4 \times 10^{-4} \, \mathrm{s}^{-1}$, a Coriolis parameter $f \approx 2.5 \times 10^{-6} \, \mathrm{s}^{-1}$, and a Väisälä frequency $N \approx 2.2 \times 10^{-2}$
+The model profile agrees well with the ocean climatology MIMOC (Schmidtko et al., 2013), with a strong pycnocline between 100 and 150 m - 290 (maximum gradient of 0.045 kg/m3 per meter in model versus 0.055 kg/m3 per meter in MIMOC).
+Figure 6b shows the model bathymetry along the red line in Figures 4a-b.
+Even though the overall bathymetry is quite similar between NEATL-T and NEATL-T-HB, a closer look near the shelf break shows a significantly steeper slope in the experiment with high-resolution bathymetry included: from 1 to 1.2°N (the shaded area in the insert panel Figure 6c), the slope increases sharply - from 0.001 (i.e., 1 m depth change over 1 km) to 0.065 in NEATL-T-HB, compared to a much smaller increase from 0.005 to 0.015 in NEATL-T. The slope of the bathymetry plays an important role in the generation of internal tides intense beams of internal tidal energy are expected near "critical slopes" at which the bottom slopes equal to the ray slope (Garrett and Kunze, 2007).
+Using parameters that are characteristic of the Amazon Shelf region (i.e., an internal tide frequency ω ≈ 1.4 × 10-4 s-1, a Coriolis parameter f ≈ 2.5 × 10-6 s-1, and a Väisälä frequency N ≈ 2.2 × 10-2 - s-1), we can derive the resulting "critical slope" value to be ~0.063, which is on the same order of magnitude of the steeper slope found in NEATL-T-TB.